 Recordation taxes; basis.
-Changes the basis on which recordation taxes are calculated on the transfer of real estate to the stated consideration for the real estate.
-Under current law the basis is the consideration for the real estate or the value of the real estate, whichever is greater.
+Changes the basis on which recordation taxes are calculated from the consideration for the real estate or the value of the real estate, whichever is greater, to the stated consideration for the real estate.
+Patron: Toscano 02/04/08 House: Continued to 2009 in Finance Notes: City Position: Oppose